Qucs/qucs-help/Readme.md

 To contribute new translation strings is quite simple.

-You can log in to [Qucs-Help on Transifex](https://www.transifex.com/projects/p/qucs-help/) and request to joing the team of translators.
+You can log in to [Qucs-Help on Transifex](https://www.transifex.com/projects/p/qucs-help/) and request to join the team of translators.

-You can also translate the PO files direclty on your compouter.
+You can also translate the PO files directly on your computer.
 Please notify the maintainers/translators do avoid work duplication

 - download the ``.po`` files that need attention